zd2horton/secondtest/_posts/2024-08-10-KojimaIslandTank.md

 <br>
 <p style="text-align: center;">
 <h2><ins>Strengths and Shortcomings</ins></h2>
 The module gave a great foundation for many different yet vital areas to grow, with overall Unity as the most notable but others such as camera work, animations and character controls also took root here and grew further in later projects.
-It also really let imagination flow and helped liven up the obstacles and weapons!<br>
+It also really let imagination flow and helped liven up the obstacles and weapons!<br><br>

 However, there were notable issues with the tank's controls, notably with aiming.
 These were due to difficulty learning Maya and modelling alongside the implementation in Unity which as a result of the difficulties, locked aiming to a 1st person view, and caused skewed controls with the view camera.<br><br>